-Hill walking: Sunday Walks have always been an important part of our outdoor learning programme, but this term they have been particularly busy, with six outings to the Borders or Lammermuir hills.
+Hill walking: Sunday Walks have always been an important part of our outdoor learning programme, but before Christmas they were particularly busy, with six outings to the Borders or Lammermuir hills.
 In a normal year we would have been heading north to Munros, but there is a certain satisfaction in exploring our hinterland and seeing how many fine hills are within easy reach of Edinburgh.
 At this time of year we fill the daylight hours, typically spending six or seven hours on the hill, a dose of sanity-inducing natural therapy and exertion for the eager participants.
 It also provides a good physical and mental challenge (especially in poorer weather) which helps to build resilience and self-belief for all of our walkers.

-Great walks near you to enjoy with your family over Christmas
+Great walks near you to enjoy with your family

 Getting out for a walk is a great way to spend time together as a family.
 As well as putting everyone in a good mood it also provides the opportunity to have proper conversations, without distractions.
 Whatever their age it is a good idea to get the children involved in planning your route.